patrik-piskay/hyperterm-tabs/readme.md

 ## Usage

-As drag&drop is currently [not possible](https://github.com/zeit/hyper/issues/911), only reordering with keyboard shortcuts is possible.
+As drag&drop is currently [not possible](https://github.com/zeit/hyper/issues/911), only reordering with keyboard shortcuts is available.

 To move active tab around, press `cmd+shift+left/right arrow`